rnajena/mycovista/README.md

 *Tip: You can use `-n` for a dry run to check if snakemake will start all required rules.*

 ## Tools
-When using TOOLNAME, please cite all incorporated tools as without them this pipeline wouldn't exist.
+When using `Mycovista`, please cite all incorporated tools as without them this pipeline wouldn't exist.

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [NanoPlot](https://github.com/wdecoster/NanoPlot) are used for quality check of the reads (raw and preprocessed).
 Short reads are filtered by [fastp](https://github.com/OpenGene/fastp) for adapter clippling and [Trimmomatic](https://github.com/usadellab/Trimmomatic) for quality trimming.